Born to Win (album)

 Born to Win is the debut studio album of Filipino girl group Bini.
-It was released by Star Music on 14 October 2021.
-The album contains twelve tracks, with "Golden Arrow" as its carrier single, 5 other new tracks "B HU U R" featuring Kritiko, "Na Na Na", "Kinikilig", "8" and "Here With You", four international versions of the group's debut single in Bahasa, Japanese, Spanish and Thai, along with their trademark songs Born to Win and Kapit Lang.
+It was released by Star Music on October 14, 2021.
+The album contains twelve tracks, with "Golden Arrow" as its carrier single, five other new tracks "B HU U R" featuring Kritiko, "Na Na Na", "Kinikilig", "8" and "Here with You", four international versions of the group's debut single in Indonesian, Japanese, Spanish and Thai, along with their preceded singles "Born to Win" and "Kapit Lang".
 The album's lyrical content celebrates love, positivity and empowerment.

-The album debuts and peaks at number 1 on iTunes Albums Chart in the Philippines.
+The album debuted and peaked at number one on the iTunes Albums Chart in the Philippines.
 It also charted in Thailand and Hong Kong.